gayverjr/pyemap/README.md

 - **News:** https://twitter.com/eMap_protein

 # Installation
-PyeMap officially supports Python versions 3.6, 3.7, and 3.8, and has been tested for Linux and OSX platforms.
+PyeMap officially supports Python versions 3.7 and later, and has been tested for Linux and OSX platforms.
 Below is an abbreviated version of the instructions provided in the [documentation](https://pyemap.readthedocs.io/en/latest/install.html).
 ### Conda (recommended):
 ```
 # create new virtual environment